awsdocs/amazon-lumberyard-user-guide/doc_source/ai-concepts-overview.md

 + Multi\-layer navigation system
 + Smart object system: allows AI agents to move in special ways
 + AI territories & waves
-  + Control number of active AI agents \(through flow graph logic\)
-  + Activate, deactivate, and spawn all AI agents assigned to a territory using a single FG node
   + AI waves can be attached to AI territories and allow independent AI activations
   + AI waves automatically handle entity pool issues for assigned AI agents, such as loading/unloading